 Minnesota's divided Legislature is entering the final stretch.

-After a busy winter of remote hearings on bills, lawmakers are now racing toward a May 17 deadline to strike a deal on a more than $50 billion two-year state budget and a handful of other tax and policy issues.
+After a busy winter of remote hearings on bills, lawmakers are now racing toward a May 17 deadline to strike a deal on a roughly $52 billion two-year state budget and a handful of other tax and policy issues.
 If they don't, the Republican-controlled Senate and DFL House will have to head into an overtime session.

-Here are some of the key issues we're tracking this session and where they stand, with just a few weeks remaining in the regular 2021 session.
+Here are some of the key issues we're tracking this session and where they stand, with a little over a week remaining in the regular 2021 session.

 Bonding: The Legislature typically passes a large public works borrowing bill in even-numbered years, and last October, legislators approved a historic $1.9 billion bill.
 However, smaller bonding measures often pass in odd years — when the main focus is the state budget — and Gov. Tim Walz proposed a $518 million state infrastructure package this year, which includes funding for building projects at colleges and universities, Twin Cities communities damaged by unrest, housing and Capitol security.

-The House has discussed numerous infrastructure projects this session, but the Senate's Capital Investment Committee has met only once and has not held hearings on any projects.
+The House has discussed numerous infrastructure projects this session, but the Senate's Capital Investment Committee has met only a few times.
 Yet bonding bills can come together quickly in the final days of session.
 Whether President Joe Biden's massive proposed infrastructure package affects state bonding negotiations this year remains to be seen.

 Budget: Walz proposed a nearly $52.3 billion budget in March, updating his vision for the next two years of spending after the state's economic outlook flipped from a projected deficit to a $1.6 billion surplus.
 The DFL-led House has released a similar $52.5 billion plan, with Democrats contending the state needs to raise some taxes to pay for increased spending on education and other areas.
 The Republican majority in the Senate has proposed a $51.9 billion budget and is looking for ways to trim state spending.

-Legislators are rolling out detailed omnibus packages — that's Legislature-speak for bills containing a variety of budget or policy proposals that are supposed to be related to one topic, such as housing or higher education.
-After the House and Senate pass their omnibus bills, the two chambers must sort through their differences and negotiate with the Walz administration.
-The goal is to reach a deal before the Legislature adjourns on May 17.
+The House and Senate passed detailed omnibus packages — that's Legislature-speak for bills containing a variety of budget or policy proposals that are supposed to be related to one topic, such as housing or higher education.
+Now the two chambers are sorting through their differences in joint conference committees and must negotiate with the Walz administration.
+The goal is to wrap up the budget before the Legislature adjourns on May 17.
 However, the ultimate deadline to pass a budget and avoid a government shutdown is June 30.

 Another factor is the expected influx of $2.6 billion from the latest federal relief package.
 When that money will arrive in state coffers is unclear, and legislators differ on how to factor the one-time dollars into the next budget.